 YES: NAD has an excellent safety profile, even at high doses up to 1200 mg per day.
 Across all analyzed studies, no serious side effects were directly attributed to NAD supplementation.

-- Minor side effects: some participants reported mild digestive issues (like loose stools) or mild symptoms (like slight abdominal pain), but these effects were temporary and resolved on their own
+- Minor side effects: some participants reported mild digestive issues (such as loose stools) or mild symptoms (such as slight abdominal pain), but these effects were temporary and resolved on their own

 An important point to note: unlike other NAD+ precursors that can cause hot flashes or unpleasant redness, NAD is remarkably well tolerated.